Akash1996s/Gradient_Descent_using_Manual_coding/README.md

 ## It shows the internal working of Mini Batch Gradient descent regressor:
 1. Cost function
 2. Learning Rate
-3. Finding the global minima of cost function
-4. Iterating through epochs and updating the cost function and returning the minimal cost.
+3. Finding the global minima of cost function by iterating through epochs and updating the cost function and returning the minimal cost.
-5. If the cost function is decreasing minimal for last 10 epochs we will break the loop and return the value.
+5. If the cost function stops significantly decreasing for last 10 epochs we will break the loop and return the value.